DonChong2000/TodayILearn/README.md

 - Generic skills
 	Some skills are applicable to many places, which is valuable as they are versatile and can improve every aspect of our life.
 - HG-Meditation
+	I am currently learning how to meditate through the tutorial provided by HealthyGamerGG, who is a psychiatrist of Indian descent.
+His approach to meditation is both scientific and traditional, providing a comprehensive understanding of this practice.
 # Usage

 You can access the content either by browsing the repository on Github or, for a better experience, pulling it into your local and opening it with Obsidian.